lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 If you double click on a folder you change pcmanfm-qt to that folder.
 If you want to open a folder in a new tab right click on that tab and select :menuselection:`Open in New Tab`.
 To open a folder in your terminal right click it and select :menuselection:`Open in terminal`.
 To open a folder in a new window right click it and select :menuselection:`Open in New Window`.

-To close a tab click on the :guilabel:`x` button on the tab bar.
-To close a tab using the keyboard press :kbd:`Control +W` or from the menu :menuselection:`File --> Close Tab`.
+To close a tab click on the :guilabel:`x` button on the tab bar, press:kbd:`Control +W`, or from the menu :menuselection:`File --> Close Tab`.
 To close all tabs but the current one right click on the tab bar and :menuselection:`Close other tabs`.
 To close all tabs to the right of this tab :menuselection:`Close next tabs`.
 To close tabs to the left right click on the tab bar and select :menuselection:`Close previous tabs`.

 .. image:: pcmanfm-tab-context.png